qige023/Glorex/docs/reference.md

 make -j4
 ```

-* when see apinames file error
+* when see apinames file error (because the it try to exec the arm version apinames file, we just replace it to PC version apinamesfile)
 ```
 copy path-to-freetype-local/objs/apinames to path-to-freetype/objs/apinames
 cd path-to-freetype